techno-sorcery/techno-sorcery.github.io/main/md/about.md

 Hello, I'm Hayden Buscher.
 Welcome to my personal webpage-turned portfolio.

-I'm currently studying computer engineering at Cal Poly SLO, first-year.
+I'm currently studying computer engineering at Cal Poly SLO, second-year.
 However, I've been interested in the field since high school– having designed my first CPU architecture in 10th grade.
 It goes without saying that I enjoy learning, and spend my time reading and programming.

 I've worked on a host of other projects in the meantime, including a JS Video Poker game, an assembler written in Python, a DIY wooden workbench, and (of course) this website.

 I greatly enjoy music, especially that from the 70s and 80s.
-New wave, prog, punk, ambient, and classic rock are all favorites of mine.
+New wave, prog, post-punk, ambient, and classic rock are all favorites of mine.
 I've also watched a ton of movies, with some of my favorites being Blade Runner, Barry Lyndon, Apocalypse Now, and Napoleon Dynamite.<br><br>

 ### Infrequently Asked Questions